symfony/symfony-docs/components/serializer.rst

     echo $serializer->serialize($org, 'json'); // Throws a CircularReferenceException

-The ``setCircularReferenceLimit()`` method of this normalizer sets the number of times serializing the same object must occur before considering being in a circular reference.
+The ``setCircularReferenceLimit()`` method of this normalizer sets the number of times it will serialize the same object before considering it a circular reference.
 Its default value is ``1``.

 Instead of throwing an exception, circular references can also be handled by custom callables.
 This is especially useful when serializing entities